bwsw/cloudstack-ui/README.md

 # Cloudstack UI
+Cloudstack UI is a project which purpose is to develop easy to use, light and user friendly frontend interface for Apache Cloudstack virtualization management system.
 Cloudstack itself is great product which is used widely but it's frontend is developed for administrators, not for end users.
 Some of behaviours are not transparent and not natural to average user and require quite long adaptation.

 ## Project Story